Akif9748/akf-forum/README.md

 - If thread deleted, not show its messages in API.
 - Thread.ejs fix with new theme
 - Profile photos will store in database
+- regex for pfp for now and
+- admin perm for undelete, thread+message

 ### Frontend
 ### User